Inter-Agent Relative Representations for Multi-Agent Option Discovery: Multi-Agent Option-Discovery

 \begin{assumption} There is a synchronisation mechanism that ensures the minimum number of agents required for the correct execution of joint options. \end{assumption} In the same way that passing in a ball game cannot be defined without a receiving partner, this design choice synchronises joint option selection, asserting that enough agents agree on following an option at a given time for that option to be activated and executed correctly.

-Inspired by the work on \textit{local options}~\citep{amato2019masmdp}, we define \textit{joint options} through a hierarchical view on agent histories.
-A \textit{joint option} is then a tuple $\gW = \langle I_\gW, \pi_\gW, \beta_\gW, \gP^{\gI}_\gW \rangle$, where the initiation set $I_\gW \subseteq H^M$ and the termination condition $\beta_\gW : H^M \to [0,1]$ are specified in terms of joint macro histories, and the joint option policy $\pi_\gW = (\pi_\gW^1,\ldots,\pi_\gW^N)$ is a map from $H_A$ to primitive actions.
-The multi-agent nature of these options requires additionally specifying the subsets of agents for which an option is defined, $\gP^{\gI}_\gW$, where different join-options might include distinct subsets of agents.
-For homogeneous teams, $\gP^{\gI}_\gW$ can solely be specified by the number of agents required to initiate the option, i.e., $\gP^{\gI}_\gW = \{ J \subseteq \gI \mid |J| = n_\gW \}$.
-This formulation generalises local options, which correspond to the special case where $n_\gW = 1$.
+Inspired by \emph{local options}~\citep{amato2019masmdp}, we define \emph{joint options} via hierarchical agent histories.
+A joint option is a tuple $\gW = \langle I_{\gW}, \pi_{\gW}, \beta_{\gW} \rangle$, where $I_{\gW} \subseteq H_M$ and $\beta_{\gW} : H_M \to [0,1]$ are defined over joint macro-level histories, and $\pi_{\gW} = (\pi_{\gW}^1,\ldots,\pi_{\gW}^N)$ is a joint policy mapping joint primitive-level histories $H_A$ to actions.
+We define joint options as collective behaviours involving the entire team, and therefore require full team consensus for initiation.
+Joint options can be viewed as a direct extension of local options to multi-agent behaviours.
+Although global consensus restricts the expressivity of representable behaviours, we adopt it for simplicity.
+Therefore, despite our discovery method supporting behaviours over arbitrary agent subsets, we restrict ourselves to team-level options and leave the integration of options involving subsets of agents to future work.

-To adapt the MacDec-POMDP framework to support the integration of joint options, we first redefine the macro-actions set $M_i$ in terms of joint options, and restrict ourselves to full team consensus, $n_\gW=N$, while treating primitive actions as joint options with $n_\gW = 1$ and immediate termination.
-When agent $i$ selects an option $M_i$ at time step $t$, this counts as a $vote$ toward the threshold for initiation, $n_\gW$; if this value is reached, the option is executed and control is transferred to the option policy until termination, otherwise control is returned at $t+1$.
+To integrate joint options into the MacDec-POMDP framework, we redefine the macro-action set $M_i$ to include both joint and local options, treating primitive actions as local options with immediate termination.
+When agent $i$ selects an option $M_i$ at time step $t$, this selection is interpreted as a \emph{vote} toward option initiation; a threshold of $N$ votes is required for joint options, and $1$ vote for local options.
+If this value is reached, the option is executed and control is transferred to the option policy until termination, otherwise control is returned at $t+1$.
 Next, we redefine macro-observations $\zeta_i$ to incorporate information shared by teammates.
 Dec-POMDP-Com~\citep{amato2016decpomdpbook} extends the standard framework with an explicit communication protocol.
-Since communication is not our focus, we mimic this step by allowing agents to share their observations directly and defer a more general treatment of communication to future work.
+Since communication is not our focus, we mimic this step by allowing agents to share their observations directly and leave a more general treatment of communication to future work.